dalabi91/Console-Finances/README.md

 ## Overview

 Welcome!
- This repo  ia have used my my newly learnt Java skills along side some personal knowledge research to create code for analyzing the financial records of a company.
+ In this repo,  I have used my newly learned Java skills alongside some personal knowledge research to create code for analyzing the financial records of a company.
 For this analysis, a financial dataset file has was provided.
 In summary, this code calculates and logs the total number of months, total profit/loss, average change, and the months with the greatest increase and decrease in profits/losses based on the given financial dataset.

 ## Project Goals

-The primary goal for this project  is to have a resulting analysis should look similar to the following printed to teh console:
+The primary goal for this project  is to have a resulting analysis that looks similar to the following printed to the console:

   ```text
   Financial Analysis